rrag/react-stockcharts/docs/md/COMING-SOON.md

 #### Internal changes
 1. Use stateless components in `RSISeries`, `StochasticSeries` to address react/prop-types lint error
 1. remove dependency to `object-assign`
-1. use `d3.nest` for optimizing canvas draws for candlestick, histogram and scatter chart
+1. (Done) use `d3.nest` for optimizing canvas draws for candlestick, histogram and scatter chart
+1. add `yAccessorNarrow` to all basic Series (added to `HistogramSeries`)

 ## v0.5.x